Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Introduction

 \subsection{Contributions}

 Our contributions can be summarized as follows:

-\paragraph{Model inconsistency} We show that the combination of FL and SA~\cite{bonawitz2017practical} does not provide any better level of security than the one offered by the original FL protocol.
+\paragraph{Model inconsistency} We demonstrate that FL incorrectly leverages SA~\cite{bonawitz2017practical}, and as a result, it is as secure as the original FL protocol (without SA).
 We prove this by introducing a new adversarial strategy, named \textbf{model inconsistency}, that leverages the following two observations: $(i)$ in each protocol round, the SA's input of user $u_i \in \cUsers$ is its model update $\Delta^{\Theta}_{\dataset_i}$ and, $(ii)$ the value of $\Delta^{\Theta}_{\dataset_i}$ of each $u_i\in \cUsers$ depends on the parameters $\Theta$ sent by the server $S$ (i.e., different parameters produce different model updates).
 The combination of the above two observations implies that $S$ could act maliciously and craft different parameters for different users in order to tamper with the inputs of SA.
 As our two attacks will demonstrate, at a different scale, $S$ can exclude from the aggregation the updates of some non-target users $\cUsers \setminus \{u_\labeltarget\}$, forcing the SA to leak part of the model update $\Delta^{\Theta}_{\dataset_\labeltarget}$ of the target~$u_\labeltarget$.

 \paragraph{Gradient suppression attack} In~\Cref{sec:attack1}, we present a first attack, named \textbf{gradient suppression}.
 It shows that a malicious server can force the local training of the deep model $f_{\widetilde{\Theta}}$ executed by $u_i$ to unconditionally produce a zeroed gradient $\Delta^{\widetilde{\Theta}}_{\dataset_i} \myeq [0]$.
 By combining both gradient suppression and model inconsistency, the server $S$ can send the honest parameters $\Theta$ to the target user $u_\labeltarget$ and the malicious parameters $\widetilde{\Theta}$ to the remaining non-target ones $\cUsers\setminus\{u_\labeltarget\}$.
 In turn, this will leak the honest $u_\labeltarget$'s gradient $\Delta^{\Theta}_{\dataset_\labeltarget}$ even if SA is in place.
 This is because SA will sum up the zeroed gradients of $\cUsers\setminus\{u_\labeltarget\}$ and the honest gradient of $u_\labeltarget$.
 The output will be equal to the gradient $\Delta^{\Theta}_{\dataset_\labeltarget}$ of the latter user $u_\labeltarget$.
 This is the first practical attack that demonstrates that a malicious server can completely nullify SA.
 More importantly, the attack does not require auxiliary information on the targets, e.g., the distribution of users' datasets, or unrealistic architecture alterations.